ProjectAussie/GERMLINE/test/readme.md

 * Document the updated tests
 * Increment the version number in Germline_0001.cpp following semantic versioning
 * Update the change log
+* Sync the updated version to S3, and update the ancestry assignment EC2 provisioning script to use the new version
+* Update the AMI for our EC2s using the updated provisioning script, so new EC2s come with the latest Germline version

 ### Change log